347 AE · DRIFT ACTIVE

 Reckoning is balance, brought to account.

-The second accounting on Corva was always private, and always real.
+The second account on Corva was always private, and always real.

 Rights / Representation